astronomer/docs/learn/airflow-advanced-cluster-policies.md

 ## Implementation

-Policies can be implemented using the `pluggy` interface. `pluggy` is used for plugin management, and allows you to have multiple implementations of the policy functions.
-You can implement `pluggy` interface using a setup-tools entrypoint in a custom module.
+You can implement policies using the `pluggy` interface. `pluggy` is useful for plugin management, allowing you to have multiple implementations of the policy functions.
+You can implement a `pluggy` interface using a setup-tools entrypoint in a custom module.

 :::info